Sean-C22512/Workhuman_Technical_Challenge/README.md

 - **GET** `/countries` - Retrieve a list of all countries.
 - **GET** `/search?name={countryName}` - Search for countries by name.
 - **GET** `/db-check` - Check the status of the database connection.

-## Contributing

-Contributions are welcome!
-Feel free to submit a Pull Request or raise issues for any bugs or feature suggestions.

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a Pull Request

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments